Salvatore Commesso

-Salvatore Commesso (born March 28, 1975) is an Italian professional road bicycle racer who most recently rode for UCI Professional Continental team Preti Mangimi.
+Salvatore Commesso (born March 28, 1975) is an Italian former professional road bicycle racer.

 He was born in Torre del Greco, Campania, and turned professional in 1998.
-That year he came in third in the Grand Prix Suisse and the Giro del Capo.
-He won the Italian National Championships and Stage 13 of the 1999 Tour de France in 1999.
+That year he placed in third in the Grand Prix de Suisse and the Giro del Capo.
+He won the Italian National Road Race Championships and Stage 13 of the Tour de France in 1999.

 Commesso won Stage 18 of the 2000 Tour de France and won the points competition in the Volta a Portugal in 2001.

 In 2002, he again won the Italian Championship, as well as the Trofeo Matteotti and the Criterium d'Abruzzo.